pryv/dev-site/src/documents/overview-sections/overview.html.md

 - **App** accesses are assigned to most apps to access the user's data on her behalf.
 They also only grant access to a specific set of data, determined by the app's needs.
 - **Personal** accesses are reserved to trusted apps.
 They grant full access to the user's data.

 Note that only trusted apps can view and manage app and personal accesses.
-To register your app as trusted, please get in touch with us (TODO: email or link).
+To register your app as trusted, please [get in touch with us](mailto:developers@pryv.com).

 A **shared access** grants permissions to one or more of the user's channel(s), and further permissions within those channels, like on folder(s), tag(s) and/or a limited time frame, can be defined to filter events.
 Accesses allow sharing in a variety of ways, such as: